emmettna/emmettna.github.io/_posts/2019-12-20-The-reason-why-I-started liking-statically-typed-languages.md

   pass = configPass)
 ```

-it does require a bit more typing. also it looks messier sometimes. but again very recommendable way to save your ass most of the time.
+It does require a bit more typing. also it looks messier sometimes. but again very recommendable way to save your ass most of the time.
 Trust me

 I always thought good code is shortest code so it can be maintainable easier since there's not much code. but lately, a length of code is fine as long as it's understandable.
 I use other tricks to shorten codes.
 I hope to have a chance share my tricks some day.